 Technically the term ‘drone licence’ is misleading.
 The CAA do not license drone pilots.
 In the UK there is no such thing as a drone licence.
-However, there is a necessary qualification put in place by the CAA (Civil Aviation Authority) to regulate safety.
+However, there is a necessary permission put in place by the CAA (Civil Aviation Authority) to regulate safety.
 The CAA issue operators a Permission for Commercial Operation (PfCO) which can be considered similar to a drone licence and is needed for most drone pilot jobs.

 At the moment, not everyone needs a PfCO in order to legally fly.
 If you are flying a consumer drone for recreational purposes, then you do not need a PfCO.
 Your drone however must be under 20kg in weight, and you follow some regulations detailed in the Drone Code.
 Although no formal qualification is needed, you can’t fly 150 metres of a congested area and 50 metres of a person, vessel, vehicle or structure not under the control of the pilot.

 With an Unmanned Aircraft Qualification from UAVAir, you can provide evidence to the CAA, your employers, insurance, and authorities that you have been deemed sufficiently competent in the operation of a drone.
 Whilst also protecting you in the eyes of the law, this certification will equip you with the knowledge, skills and industry recognised credentials to secure wider project work and for any commercial drone pilot jobs that you may wish to apply for.

 We also offer bespoke flight training for those who want to learn how to fly the correct way, from the very beginning.